 When storing white rice for long-term storage, you want to repackage it into Oxygen-free storage for a 30-year shelf-life.

-The best container for long-term rice storage is a 5-gallon food-grade bucket lined with an 18″x 28″ Mylar bag sealed with a 2000cc oxygen absorber.
+The best container for long-term rice storage is a 5-gallon food-grade bucket with an 18″x 28″ Mylar bag sealed with a 2000cc oxygen absorber.
 The second best option is to purchase professionally packaged, dry, canned rice in #10 cans.

 There are other methods, but these are the best and cheapest methods.